chloehuang123/Udacity-Nano-Degree-Data-Scientist/CRISP_DM/README.md

 [Quiz + Notebook: A Look at the Data](https://github.com/chloehuang123/udacity-nano-data-scientist/blob/main/CRISP_DM/A%20Look%20at%20the%20Data.ipynb)

+When looking at the first two questions:

+How to break into the field?
+What are the placement and salaries for those who attended a coding bootcamp? we did not need to do any predictive modeling.
+We only used descriptive and a little inferential statistics to retrieve the results.

+Therefore, all steps of CRISP-DM were not necessary for these first two questions.
+The process would look closer to the following:

+1. Business Understanding

+2. Data Understanding

+3. Prepare Data

+4. Evaluate the Results

+5. Deploy

+However, for the last two questions:

+How well can we predict an individual's salary?
+What aspects correlate well to salary?

+How well can we predict an individual's job satisfaction?
+What aspects correlate well to job satisfaction?

+We will need to use a predictive model.
+We will need to pick up at step 3 to answer these two questions, so let's get started.
+The process for answering these last two questions will follow the full 6 steps shown here.

+1. Business Understanding

+2. Data Understanding

+3. Prepare Data

+4. Model Data

+5. Evaluate the Results

+6. Deploy

 Business and Data Understanding
 Business Questions
 How do I break into the field?